YJY1029/archipelago/README.md

 *parpool(NumWorkers)* initializes a cluster of *NumWorkers* workers for following parallel computing workloads.

-*NumWorkers* corresponds to the physical core number of the running cluster, and its maximum number should be determined by MATLAB automatically.
+*NumWorkers* corresponds to the physical core number of the running cluster, and its limit should be determined by MATLAB automatically.
 If not, simply type *parpool(512)* in the command window and the initialized pool have the maximum *NumWorkers*.
 The reader can also change her/his preferred default *NumWorkers* in Parbox's setting page.

 To delete a pool, use *delete(PoolName)* or *delete(gcp('nocreate'))*. *gcp* represents *get current pool* while *'nocreate'* option tells MATLAB that if there is no pool existing, don't generate a new one.